arthurvguide/ask-japanese/README.md

  - [Django](https://www.djangoproject.com/)
  - [Java Script](https://www.javascript.com/)
  - [Bootstrap](https://getbootstrap.com/)

-### Applications and Platforms
+### Applications, Libraries and Platforms
+This project is built solely through the framework Django, and I have tried to make use of its many powerfiul features.

+A few lines of JQuery for datetimepicker.
+- Font Awesome fonts were used for all icons in this project.

+- Google Fonts - Were used for all fonts and icons in this project.

- - [Git](https://git-scm.com/) - Version control system used to commit and push to Github via Gitpod.
+- Git - Version control system used to commit and push to Github via Gitpod.

- - [Github](https://github.com/) - The projects repository and all its branches were commited, pushed and deployed to Github.
+- Github - The projects repository and all its branches were commited, and pushed to Github.

+- Heroku - Used to deploy the application.

- - [Gitpod](https://gitpod.com/) - All code was written and tested using the Gitpod web-based IDE.
+- Gitpod - All code was written and tested with the Gitpod web-based IDE.

- - [Heroku](https://www.heroku.com) - Used to deploy the application.
+- Balsamiq Wireframes was used to create wireframe images of the website which you can view here.

- - [Lucidchart](https://lucid.co/product/lucidchart) - Lucidchart was used to create the flowchart of the project.
+- Lucidchart was used to create the visual data schema of the project.

-#### Third Party Libraries

 [Back to Table of contents](#table-of-contents)